 Information Subject to Other Policies

-We are committed to following the Principles for all personal information within the scope of the Safe Harbor Agreement.
+We are committed to following the Principles for all personal information within the scope of the Safe Harbor Agreement and the Telephone Town Hall Meeting (TTHM) Security Policy, updated in 2022.
 Information obtained from or relating to customers or former customers is further subject to the terms of any privacy notice to the customer, any contract or other agreement with the customer, and applicable and enforceable laws.

 Respectfully Submit by: